 Randy Wicker was one of the most visible gay rights activists in New York City during the 1960s.
 He was born Charles Gervin Hayden, Jr., in 1938 in Plainfield, New Jersey.
 When he told his family about his involvement in the nascent gay rights movement they asked him to change his name.
 He chose Randolfe Hayden Wicker and came to be known as Randy Wicker.

 Randy Wicker’s activism began in the late 1950s when he attended the University of Texas at Austin as an undergraduate.
 He spent the summer of 1958 volunteering with the New York City chapter of the Mattachine Society.
 Back at the University of Texas, he led a 1959 anti-censorship campaign in response to “virtuous vigilantes” who stripped newsstands of the “spicier men’s magazines to safeguard local youth,” and a year later was featured in an article in the university’s Texas Ranger magazine.

 After graduating, Randy returned to New York and in 1962 formed his own organization, the Homosexual League of New York, because he felt constrained by the Mattachine Society’s low-profile approach to the gay rights effort.

-In that same year, after a local New York City radio station featured a panel discussion with a group of psychiatrists about the sickness theory of homoseuxality, Randy persuaded the station manager to do a program with him and several other gay men.
+In that same year, after a local New York City radio station featured a panel discussion with a group of psychiatrists about the sickness theory of homosexuality, Randy persuaded the station manager to do a program with him and several other gay men.
 It was one of the first (if not the first) conversations of its kind to air on radio.
-You can read an account of that landmark event in an article by Jim Burroway published in “The Box Turtle Bulletin” on July 15, 2016.
+You can read an account of that landmark event in this Box Turtle Bulletin article by Jim Burroway.

 To see an image of Randy’s 1963 Homosexual League of New York progress report, which includes newspaper clips from the mainstream media about the 1962 radio broadcast, click here.